0x80/typed-firestore-server/README.md

 | `getFirstDocument`       | Fetch a single document using a query                                            |
 | `queryAndProcess`        | Query a collection and process the results using a handler for a single document |
 | `queryAndProcessByChunk` | Query a collection and process the results using a handler for each chunk        |

-More detailed documentation will follow, but I think the function signatures are pretty self-explanatory.